-Total RNA sequencing involves the sequencing of all of the RNA within a sample.
-Usually, the ribosomal RNA is removed from a sample, as this RNA is highly abundant and is non-coding, instead it forms part of the ribosome.
-Additionally, mitochondrial RNA may also be removed.
-By sequencing the entire total RNA, however, we can look not only at the protein coding messenger RNA, but also the RNA transcripts involved in interference and regulation of different genes.
+Total RNA sequencing involves the sequencing all the RNA within a sample.
+Typically, ribosomal RNA is removed from a sample, as this RNA is highly abundant and is non-coding.
+By sequencing the total RNA, we can look not only at the protein coding messenger RNA, but also the non-coding RNA transcripts that may be involved in interference and regulation of different genes.

 Small RNA sequencing

 Small RNA sequencing utilises a preparation which selects for small RNAs within a sample.
 By sequencing small RNAs, and analysing which are expressed, the presence of interfering molecules can be identified, which are an important for post-transcriptional gene silencing and regulation.

 Sc (single cell) RNA Sequencing

 Single cell sequencing provides a higher resolution of cellular differences and a better understanding of the transcriptome of an individual cell in the context of its micro-environment.

 We provide run only options leaving you the flexibility to choose the library preparation supplier of your choice, to best suit your needs.
 Additionally, we can support library preparation from 10x Genomics experiments from cDNA generation.

 At Source Genomics we realise that the standard package does not always fit the customer needs – we offer the flexibility to increase/decrease both the number of reads and read length required.
 Our standard package includes: